Citation, DOI, disclosures and article data

 Elbow ossification occurs at the six elbow ossification centers in a reproducible order.
-Being familiar with the order of ossification of the elbow is important in not mistaking an epicodylar fracture for a normal ossification center.
+Being familiar with the order of ossification of the elbow is important in not mistaking an epicondylar fracture for a normal ossification center.

 Two counting methods are taught to help remember the ages at which the ossification centers appear: 1-3-5-7-9-11 (simple) and 1-5-7-10-10-11 (more accurate).

-- capitellum - 1 year
+- capitellum: 1 year

-- radial head - 3 years
+- radial head: 3 years

-- medial epicondyle - 5 years
+- internal epicondyle: 5 years

-- trochlea - 7 years
+- trochlea: 7 years

-- olecranon - 9 years
+- olecranon: 9 years

-- lateral epicondyle - 11 years
+- external epicondyle: 11 years